-Issues facing the county beyond FY24
+Issues facing the county beyond FY25

 SMITH COUNTY ROAD & BRIDGE INFRASTRUCTURE - The Smith County Commissioners Court has committed to improving the quality and maintenance of the county adopted roads through a proactive approach to customer service.
-The FY24 Adopted Budget provides funding to continue the philosophy of focusing on better maintenance that began in FY11 while it also appropriates additional funding to transition back into more road reconstruction and resurfacing projects.
+The FY25 Adopted Budget provides funding to continue the philosophy of focusing on better maintenance that began in FY11 while it also appropriates additional funding to transition back into more road reconstruction and resurfacing projects.

 TECHNOLOGY - Technology advances will continue to be a priority in an effort to provide our users and citizen community with the most efficient and effective means of service delivery.
-Smith County continues the process of replacing outdated judicial technology systems with new technology to provide a more efficient system for the courts and court related activities.
+Smith County continues the process of replacing outdated judicial technology systems with new technology to provide a more efficient system for the courts and court-related activities.

 SMITH COUNTY FACILITIES - Smith County owns many buildings throughout the county, including the Courthouse, Courthouse Annex, jails, and various satellite offices.
 The maintenance and upkeep of the buildings has become a priority in an effort to identify and improve any unsightly or inefficient areas.
 The Commissioners Court holds regular facility meetings to set building priorities and monitor current projects.
 The county established a Facilities Improvement Fund to prepare for needed repairs and/or replacements without putting a burden on funds necessary for daily operations.
-In the FY24 budget, the county will continue to dedicate one cent (1¢) of the maintenance and operations portion of the tax rate to this fund.
+In the FY25 budget, the county will continue to dedicate one cent (1¢) of the maintenance and operations portion of the tax rate to this fund.

 JAIL - As a result of the pandemic and the cessation or slowing of many elements of the judicial and detention systems, including the ability to hold jury trials and transport prisoners to the state's prison system, the jail population soared from 750 to over 1150 during the pandemic period.
 This increase in jail population necessitates planning for renovation or expansion of the current jail facilities.
-The

-Commissioners Court is also exploring ways to renovate the north jail facility to accommodate additional inmates, which will expand the total jail capacity for this constraining population.
+The Commissioners Court is also exploring ways to renovate the north jail facility to accommodate additional inmates, which will expand the total jail capacity for this constraining population.

-The FY24 Adopted Budget represents a balanced budget and demonstrates the teamwork displayed by the members of the Commissioners Court, officials, employees, and citizens in this extensive and complex budgeting process.
+The FY25 Adopted Budget represents a balanced budget and demonstrates the teamwork displayed by the members of the Commissioners Court, officials, employees, and citizens in this extensive and complex budgeting process.
 Smith County has furthered the aggressive approach to prudent financial management practices by continually analyzing operating costs and encouraging departmental efficiencies.
-My hope is that the economy will continue to rebound and we will emerge better off than before and in a manner consistent with the continued dedication to sound fiscal policy and transparency that has been our hallmark for several years.
+My hope is that we will emerge better off than before, and in a manner consistent with the continued dedication to sound fiscal policy and transparency that has been our hallmark for several years.

-With sincere appreciation to all elected officials, department heads, and the county auditor and staff, I am pleased to present this balanced Adopted Budget for FY2024 that is more than a document that allots departmental funding for a new fiscal year based on assessed needs.
-It is a reflection of your character, your dedication to public service, and your recognition of this extraordinary time and the need to reaffirm to all in this community, "We are with you."
+With sincere appreciation to all elected officials, department heads, the County Judge and staff, and the County Auditor and staff, I am pleased to present this balanced Adopted Budget for FY2025 that is more than a document that allots departmental funding for a new fiscal year based on assessed needs.
+It reflects your character and your dedication to public service.